Access OSS by using STS temporary credentials

 Python

-OSS SDK for Python is available in 2 versions, 2.0 and 1.0.
-OSS SDK for Python 2.0 is a complete refactoring of 1.0, streamlining core operations such as authentication, request retries, and error handling.
-It offers more flexible parameter configurations and introduces new advanced features.
-The following examples are provided to help you implement OSS SDK for Python based on your actual requirements.
+OSS SDK for Python is available in V2 and V1.
+V2 is a comprehensive refactoring of V1 that simplifies underlying operations such as identity verification, request retries, and error handling.
+It also provides more flexible parameter configurations and new advanced interfaces.
+See the following examples based on your requirements.

 import alibabacloud_oss_v2 as oss